Multiparty Spohn's theorem for a combination of local Markovian and non-Markovian quantum dynamics: Multiparty GKSL-like equation for local Markovian and non-Markovian baths

-We consider $m+n$ two-level systems (TLSs) locally coupled to $m$ Markovian and $n$ non-Markovian baths respectively.
-The situation is depicted in the left panel of Fig.~\ref{fig:1}.
+We consider $m+n$ subsystems locally coupled to $m$ Markovian and $n$ non-Markovian baths, respectively.
+The situation is depicted in Fig.~\ref{fig:1}.

-The composite system consisting of $m+n$ TLSs will evolve under the combined influence of the local Markovian and non-Markovian baths.
-Before considering the case of arbitrary $m$ and $n$, we deal with the case of two TLSs ($S_A$ and $S_B$), locally coupled respectively to two heat baths, one of which is a Markovian bath ($B_1$) and which can be treated under the Born-Markov approximation, while the other is a non-Markovian one ($B_2$), whose frequency spectrum is discrete and goes beyond the Markovian regime.
-A schematic diagram of this two-qubit two-bath setup is illustrated in the right panel of Fig.~\ref{fig:1}.
-The Hamiltonian of the composite setup is given by

-where $H_s$ describes the Hamiltonian of the composite system consisting of the two TLSs, $H_B$ stands for the combined local Hamiltonian of the two baths and $H_I=\sum_j H_{I_j}$ for $j=1,2$.
-Here $H_{I_1}$ represents the interaction between $S_A$ and $B_1$, and $H_{I_2}$ presents the interaction between $S_B$ and $B_2$.
-In the Schr\"odinger picture, let the density matrix of the composite two-qubit two-bath setup at time $t$ be represented by $\rho(t)$.
+The composite system consisting of $m+n$ subsystems will evolve under the combined influence of the local Markovian and non-Markovian baths.
+Before considering the case of arbitrary $m$ and $n$, we deal with the case of two subsystems ($S_{M_1}$ and $S_{NM_1}$), locally coupled, respectively, to two heat baths, one of which is a Markovian bath ($B_{M_1}$) that can be treated under the Born-Markov approximation, while the other is a non-Markovian one ($B_{NM_1}$), whose frequency spectrum is discrete and goes beyond the Markovian regime.
+This two-party two-bath setup is illustrated in the grey box of Fig.~\ref{fig:1}.
+The Hamiltonian of the composite setup is given by $H=H_s+H_B+H_I$, where $H_s$ describes the Hamiltonian of the composite system consisting of the two subsystems, $H_B$ stands for the combined local Hamiltonian of the two baths and $H_I=\sum_X H_{I_{X_1}}$ for $X \in \{M,NM\}$.
+Here $H_{I_{M_1}}$ represents the interaction between $S_{M_1}$ and $B_{M_1}$, and $H_{I_{NM_1}}$ presents the interaction between $S_{NM_1}$ and $B_{NM_1}$.
+Note that, the Hamiltonian $H_s$, describing the Hamiltonian of the composite system containing two subsystems, is a general Hamiltonian encompassing both the local and interacting part of the two subsystems.
+Precisely, this $H_s$ can be written as $H_s=H_{\text{loc}}+V$, where $H_{\text{loc}}$ is the local Hamiltonian of the two subsystems and $V$ represents the interaction between them.
+In the Schr\"odinger picture, let the density matrix of the composite two-party two-bath setup at time $t$ be represented by $\rho(t)$.
 It is useful to perform the calculation in the interaction picture~\cite{Petruccione}.
 The von Neumann equation in that picture will be